 Why do hedge funds use leverage?

 While all investing is to make money, investors in hedge funds expect returns that far outpace the market.
 Leverage is one tool hedge fund managers use to make this happen.
-While leverage comes with no guarantee of higher returns, it provides yet another level of flexibility, much like the vast investment universe, which fund managers can use to increase how much they can invest (and therefore increasing how much they earn in returns).
+While leverage comes with no guarantee of higher returns, it provides yet another level of flexibility, much like the vast investment universe, which fund managers can use to increase how much they can invest (and therefore increase how much they earn in returns).

 Equity market neutral is similar to long/short equity in that it invests in equity and uses both long and short positions.
-The difference is that while long/short can favor a market direction such as 100% long and 30% short, but a market-neutral strategy does just that — attempts to remove the market from the returns.
+The difference is that while long/short can favor a market direction such as 100% long and 30% short, and a market-neutral strategy does just that — attempts to remove the market from the returns.

-Distressed hedge funds are not in any sort of trouble, and the “distressed” moniker has nothing to do with the quality of the hedge fund or the risk level of the assets it invests in.
+Distressed hedge funds are not in any trouble, and the “distressed” moniker has nothing to do with the quality of the hedge fund or the risk level of the assets it invests in.
 They are called distressed because these hedge funds typically invest in companies that are in the process of restructuring or in need of loan payouts.
 For example, a hedge fund may purchase bonds from a company going through a period of financial instability or if they think the company’s bonds may soon appreciate.
-While distressed hedge funds are not themselves distressed, this strategy does come with the risk that the assets being purchased may fail to appreciate as anticipated.
+While distressed hedge funds are not themselves distressed, this strategy does come with the risk that the purchased assets may fail to appreciate as anticipated.

 While we’ve now looked at a few of the most popular hedge fund strategies, it’s important to note that hedge funds are by no means limited to these types of strategies.
 As we’ve seen, the potential universe of hedge fund investments is quite large, which means a wide variety of different approaches may be implemented using different types of assets.

 At least in one respect, regulation of hedge funds has already begun to increase.
 Until the Dodd-Frank Act was enacted in 2010, hedge funds were not required to register, though the SEC had attempted to mandate registration in several previous instances.
-After the passage of the Dodd-Frank Act, hedge funds were required to register with the SEC.
+After the Dodd-Frank Act, hedge funds were required to register with the SEC.